resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

  * **Step 2**: decode a join-request
  * **Step 3**: if the join-request has the right identifier (that only you and your friends know), make it join the network.

+A template has been provided, you are supposed to implement functions containing a `//TODO`.
+ The package `noedit` is used internally and... not meant to be edited.
+The file `api.js` is a helper which you can read and use.
+You should not edit its content.

 ### Step 1 - Connecting to the MQTT Broker
 The MQTT broker is exposed on FIXME `5.135.162.148:1883`.